liip/bootstrap-blocks-wordpress-plugin/README.md

 * Support for CSS grid (experimental)
 * Fully customizable with filters
 * Configuration via option page or programmatically with constants
-* Templates can be overwritten in your theme
+* Block templates can be overwritten in your theme

 ## Available blocks